Mayor: Officer who put knee on man’s neck should be charged

 News accounts show Chauvin was one of six officers who fired their weapons in the 2006 death of Wayne Reyes, who police said pointed a sawed-off shotgun at officers after stabbing two people.
 Chauvin also shot and wounded a man in 2008 during a struggle after Chauvin and his partner responded to a reported domestic assault.
 Police did not immediately respond to a request for Chauvin’s service record.

+Chauvin’s attorney confirmed the officer’s identity on Tuesday.
+The department identified the other officers Wednesday as Thomas Lane, Tou Thao and J Alexander Kueng.

-In calling for charges, Frey contrasted Floyd’s death with others involving police that turned on split-second decisions by officers.
+In calling for charges, the mayor contrasted Floyd’s death with others involving police that turned on split-second decisions by officers.